ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/wperf.md

 layout: installtoolsall         # DO NOT MODIFY.
 Always true for tool install articles
 ---

-WindowsPerf is a Linux Perf inspired Windows on Arm performance profiling tool.
-Profiling is based on ARM64 PMU and its hardware counters.
-WindowsPerf supports the counting model for obtaining aggregate counts of occurrences of special events, and sampling model for determining the frequencies of event occurrences produced by program locations at the function, basic block, and/or instruction levels.
+WindowsPerf is a Linux Perf-inspired Windows on Arm performance profiling tool.
+Profiling is based on the Arm AArch64 PMU and its hardware counters.
+WindowsPerf supports the counting model for obtaining aggregate counts of occurrences of PMU events, and the sampling model for determining the frequencies of event occurrences produced by program locations at the function, basic block, and/or instruction levels.
 WindowsPerf is an open-source project hosted on [GitHub](https://github.com/arm-developer-tools/windowsperf).

 WindowsPerf consists of a kernel-mode driver and a user-space command-line tool.
-The WindowsPerf command line tool can be seamlessly integrated with both the [WindowsPerf Visual Studio Extension](#vs2022) and the [WindowsPerf VS Code Extension](#vscode).
-These extensions, which can be downloaded from the Visual Studio Marketplace, enhance the functionality of WindowsPerf by providing a more user-friendly interface and additional features for performance analysis and debugging.
+You can seamlessly integrate the WindowsPerf command line tool with both the [WindowsPerf Visual Studio Extension](#vs2022) and the [WindowsPerf VS Code Extension](#vscode).
+These extensions, which you can download from the Visual Studio Marketplace, enhance the functionality of WindowsPerf by providing a more user-friendly interface, and additional features for performance analysis and debugging.
 This integration allows developers to efficiently analyze and optimize their applications directly within their preferred development environment.

-{{% notice  Virtual Machines%}}
+{{% notice  Note%}}
-WindowsPerf cannot be used on virtual machines, such as cloud instances.
+You cannot use WindowsPerf on virtual machines, such as cloud instances.
 {{% /notice %}}

 ## Visual Studio and the Windows Driver Kit (WDK)

-WindowsPerf relies on `dll` files installed with Visual Studio (Community Edition or higher) and (optionally) installers from the Windows Driver Kit extension.
+WindowsPerf relies on `dll` files installed with Visual Studio, from the Community Edition or higher, and optionally, installers from the Windows Driver Kit extension.

-[Download the Windows Driver Kit (WDK)](https://learn.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk) explains the WDK installation process.
+For information about the WDK installation process, see [Download the Windows Driver Kit (WDK)](https://learn.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk).

 See also the [Visual Studio for Windows on Arm install guide](/install-guides/vs-woa/).

 ## Download WindowsPerf

-The latest release package `windowsperf-bin-<version>.zip` can be downloaded from the Arm GitHub repository:
+You can download the latest release package, `windowsperf-bin-<version>.zip` from the Arm GitHub repository:
 ```url
 https://github.com/arm-developer-tools/windowsperf/releases
 ```